 The ATMP would result in adverse but not significant impacts on air tour patrons since commercial air tours would no longer be authorized within the ATMP boundary.
-Commercial air tour patrons are a very small fragment of those who see the Park each year.
-The number of Park visitors on an annual basis is estimated to be 1.22 million.
-Also, the Park would be visible from an air tour outside the ATMP boundary, just at a further distance.
-Additionally, air tours are only one of many ways for a person to experience the Park and many air tour patrons also likely visit the Park by ground as well.
+Commercial air tour patrons (operators estimate approximately 15,000) are a very small fragment of those who see the sculpture each year.
+The number of Park visitors on an annual basis is estimated to be 2,440,449.
+Also, the Park and sculpture would be visible from an air tour outside the

+ATMP boundary, just at a further distance.
+Additionally, air tours are only one of many ways for a person to experience the Park and many air tour patrons also visit the Park by ground as well.

-As described in the EA, in 2021, the air tour industry represented less than 1% of employment in Pennington County, Jackson County, and Oglala Lakota Counties.
-Air tour operators in this area provide air tours over a number of other sites besides the Park.
-The ATMP may result in lost revenue from air tours over the Park but would not prohibit operators from making up this revenue in other ways such as using their aircraft for other business ventures or conducting air tours elsewhere within the region.
-Also, the ATMP could result in some economic benefit to businesses within the study area that benefit from quieter noise levels and/or the absence of human-caused sounds, which may include Park visitation.
-Thus, it is expected that there would only be minor impacts on regional socioeconomics, including the community tax base, which may fluctuate in response to changes in the air tour industry.
+As described in the EA, in 2021 the air tour industry represented less than 1% of employment in Pennington County.
+Air tour operators in this area provide air tours over a number of other sites outside the ATMP boundary.
+The ATMP may result in lost revenue from air tours within the ATMP boundary.
+However, the ATMP would not prohibit operators from conducting air tours just outside of the ATMP boundary while still viewing the sculpture, conducting air tours elsewhere within the region (already a common practice), and making up this revenue in other ways such as using their aircraft for other business ventures.
+Also, the ATMP could result in some economic benefit to businesses within the study area considered in the EA that benefit from quieter noise levels and/or the absence of human-caused sounds, which may include Park visitation.
+Thus, it's expected that there would only be minor impacts on regional socioeconomics, including the community tax base, which may fluctuate in response to changes in the air tour industry.
 Therefore, there would be no significant socioeconomic impacts as a result of the ATMP.